ezealot/ez/README.md

 - Fork the repo on GitHub
 - Clone the project locally
 - Commit changes to your own branch
-- Push the change back to your fork in the
+- Push the change back to the branch as in the issue

 # Community